Valdes-Tresanco-MS/gmx_MMPBSA/docs/input_file.md

     * 1: Use temporary NetCDF trajectories

 `solvated_trajectory` (Default = 1)
-:   Define if it is necessary to build a clean trajectory with no water and ions
+:   Define if it is necessary to generate a clean trajectory with no water and ions

     * 0: Don’t
-    * 1: Build clean trajectory
+    * 1: Generate clean trajectory

     _New in v1.3.0_